fa201/my-calculix/README.md

 ## CCX_examples_my_choice.ods
 LibreOffice spreadsheet with my choice of CCX examples from [Calculix](http://calculix.de/), mainly mechanical (contact, frequency, linear and non-linear).
 No CFD, no electromagnetics and no heat.
-Main features of exmples are stored to ease the sear for examples.
+Main features of exemples are stored to ease the search for examples based on topics.
 Feel free to add missing examples and to open an issue to share you examples.